uswds/uswds-site/pages/patterns/create-a-profile/preferred-pronouns.md

 ---
-title: Preferred pronouns
+title: Pronouns
-permalink: /patterns/create-a-profile/preferred-pronouns/
+permalink: /patterns/create-a-profile/pronouns/
 layout: styleguide
 category: Patterns
-lead: The pronouns pattern helps users to provide information that will allow them to feel confident they will be addressed the way they identify.
+lead: The pronouns pattern helps users to provide information that will allow them to feel confident they will be addressed with the pronouns they use.
 ---

 ## What problem does this solve?
-A name or biological sex are not indicative of how a person identifies or prefers to be addressed.
-Allowing users to choose their pronouns creates a more comfortable environment by removing the potential for frustration and alienation.
+A name or biological sex are not indicative of the pronouns a person uses.
+Allowing users to specify their pronouns creates a more comfortable environment by removing the potential for frustration and alienation.

 ## When to use this pattern
 Follow this pattern when you are planning on referring to the person using pronouns instead of their name.

 ## What's the solution
-Provide a text entry field that supports a rich array of special characters and accents that allows the user to inform you of their identity.
+Provide a text entry field that supports a rich array of special characters and accents that allows the user to inform you of their pronouns.
 If you plan to use this pattern for any automated communications you may need to consider a different approach.

 ## Guidance